zjunlp/EasyInstruct/examples/kg2instruction/README.md

 Here is a simple data conversion script provided, which can convert the data in the above format into instruction data in the form of `instruction` and `output`.

+### Data Format Conversion

+Simple data conversion scripts are provided here.
+Through this script, the data in the above format can be converted into instruction data in the form of instruction and output.

+**Conversion of Training Data Format**

 ```bash
 python llm_cpl/build_instruction.py \
     --input_path data/example_en.json \